NikaMdinaradze/NikaMdinaradze/README.md

 #### Nika Mdinaradze
-:telephone_receiver: +995591701202 :e-mail: mdinaradzenika04@gmail.com :round_pushpin: Tbilisi, Georgia
+:e-mail: mdinaradzenika04@gmail.com :round_pushpin: Tbilisi, Georgia

 ## Professional Summary
 I specialize in software development, primarily using Python with frameworks such as FastAPI, Django, and Flask.
 Additionally, I possess skills in data engineering and have a foundation in DevOps.
 Given my expertise, I am particularly interested in projects that align with these technical areas.